 Drop plates with a thickness of 25mm are breaking during shock loading events.
 Couplemate and Alko use 32mm drop plates which effectively results in less damage to IRS and drop axle builds.

-The trailer that suffered the broken drop plate in the above image, was a 2000kg tandem trailer.
-The problem is magnified substantially on 4.5t rigs.
+The trailer that suffered the broken drop plate in the above image was a 2000kg tandem trailer.
+The problem is magnified substantially on 4.5t vehicle.

 There may be a more sinister, unseen reason for this drop plate breakage.

 Did you notice the bearing buddy that replaced the dust cap?
 We suspected the owner inadvertently overfilled the bearing buddy.